dewezlopez/stuff/README.md

-- add current component to local storage
 - edit/delete components
 - Add default component styling
-- Add a "stage"
+- Add a css "stage"
 - Form to update border styles
+- Do I need to use shadow root everywhere?
+What are pros/cons
 - Tests